Mbed-TLS/mbedtls-test/resources/docker_files/README.md

 ```
 This creates an image from the specified file.
 The built image is maintained by docker in it's own workspace on the host.
 Don't worry where the built image is gone!
 From this point the built image is referred by it's tag name.
 For example ```ubuntu-18.04```.
 See [Listing images](#listing-images) below.

-Note: `--network=host` may or may not necessary depending on your machine's
+Note: `--network=host` may or may not be necessary depending on your machine's
 configuration, including whether you're using a VPN or not.

 ## Running the images using the helper script